saniaarif22/PlOtter/README.md

 Steps to Run:

   - Navigate to the src/ folder
+  > cd src

   - Run the make file
   > make

-  - write the program in plotter & save it as prg_name.plt
+  - Write a program in plotter and save it as <program_name>.plt

   - To print compile & get output
   > ./plotter < prg_name.plt > prg_name.cpp